 A majority of the Corporation's financial assets and liabilities are carried at fair value or at amounts which approximate such values.
-Assets and liabilities recorded at contractual amounts that approximate fair value include cash and cash equivalents, certain collateralized agreements and financings, and other receivables and payables.
+Assets and liabilities recorded at contractual amounts that approximate fair value include cash and cash equivalents, cash segregated under federal and other regulations, certain collateralized agreements and financings, and other receivables and payables.
 These financial assets and liabilities are classified as Level 2 within the fair value hierarchy due to their liquid or short-term nature, with the exception of cash and cash equivalents, which are classified as Level 1.